 In this week's gospel reading, we hear Jesus share about the great lengths we are to go in order to remove sin-or anything that gets in the way of our relationship with God-from our lives.
-In recovery, we begin to learn the value of going to any length in order to find freedom from the impact that addiction has had on us and our families.
+In recovery, we know the value of going to any length in order to find freedom from addiction and new life in Christ.
 Often, that means overcoming interpersonal barriers like jealousy, greed, resentment, and fear.

 Even the disciples had their share of complaints, bickering, and petty rivalries.
 Last week we heard a few disciples arguing over who among them was the greatest shortly after Christ told them of his destiny.
-This week, we hear a remark about someone driving out demons who is not part of the "inner circle":

-John said to Jesus,

-"Teacher, we saw someone driving out demons in your name,

-and we tried to prevent him because he does not follow us."
+This week, we hear a remark about someone driving out demons who is not part of the "inner circle": John said to Jesus, "Teacher, we saw someone driving out demons in your name, and we tried to prevent him because he does not follow us."
 Jesus replied, "Do not prevent him.

-There is no one who performs a mighty deed in my name

-who can at the same time speak ill of me.
+There is no one who performs a mighty deed in my name who can at the same time speak ill of me.
 For whoever is not against us is for us.
 Anyone who gives you a cup of water to drink because you belong to Christ, amen, I say to you, will surely not lose his reward.
+John seems to have been disturbed that someone

 John seems to have been disturbed that someone outside of the group might get some undeserved credit, ignoring the fact that demons were being driven out and that good was being done.
 Of course, the pettiness of John's comment can be found in some of our own attitudes, both as individuals and as a collective Church.
-In doing so, we lose sight of our mission and find ourselves jealous, nit-picking, and holding tight to our social privileges rather than making progress on our own issues.
-This can often get in the way of our pursuit of being separate but hopeful.
+In doing so, we lose sight of our mission and find ourselves jealous, nit-picking, and holding tight to our social privileges rather than making our way to the peripheries to meet others in their suffering.

 A similar story is found in our first reading this week.
 God bestows His spirit upon a group of 70 elders traveling with Moses.
 Two members were absent from the gathering when this took place, but were similarly seized by the spirit of the Lord which stirred some jealousy among those in the camp.
 Now two men, one named Eldad and the other Medad, were not in the gathering but had been left in the camp.

-They too had been on the list, but had not gone out to the tent;

-yet the spirit came to rest on them also, and they prophesied in the camp.
-So, when a young man quickly told Moses, "Eldad and Medad are prophesying in the camp,"

-Joshua, son of Nun, who from his youth had been Moses' aide, said,

-"Moses, my lord, stop them."

-But Moses answered him,

-"Are you jealous for my sake?
+They too had been on the list, but had not gone out to the tent: yet the spirit came to rest on them also, and they prophesied in the camp.
+So, when a young man quickly told Moses, "Eldad and Medad are prophesying in the camp," Joshua, son of Nun, who from his youth had been Moses' aide, said, "Moses, my lord, stop them."
+But Moses answered him, "Are you jealous for my sake?
 Would that all the people of the Lord were prophets!
 Would that the Lord might bestow his spirit on them all!"

-Recognizing how others use their spiritual gifts to advance God's kingdom, regardless of their affiliation, can positively impact us and our families.
-Has there ever been a person whom positively influenced your loved one after making a harsh judgment against them?!
-We may be amazed at who God sends to share the message.
+Recognizing how others use their spiritual gifts to advance God's kingdom, regardless of their affiliation, can positively impact our lives and the support around us.
+We can do the same by advancing our gifts into the world while staying in tune with the Word of God and being guided by the twelve steps.